hillwithsmallfields/Python-as-FP/README.md

 Steps:

-- expressions, numbers *TODO: add ternary operator*
+- expressions, numbers **TODO: add ternary operator**
-- lists *TODO: mention that `if` here is a different use of `if` from the ternary operator
+- lists **TODO: mention that `if` here is a different use of `if` from the ternary operator**
-- dictionaries *this is how far I've got*
+- dictionaries **this is how far I've got**
 - tuples (because we'll need them for multiple-value-returns, and as dictionary keys)
 - defining functions
--- parameters / arguments (previously described as inputs) -- assigning to variables
+- - parameters / arguments (previously described as inputs)
+- - assigning to variables
--- returning a value
+- - returning a value
--- imports
+- - imports
 - flow control
 -- `if-then-else` (mention it's different from the two other uses of `if` that we've seen) -- `for`